bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 weight = 2
 +++

-Figuring out where and how to use input data in your game isn't always an obvious process.
+Figuring out where and how to use input data in your game isn't always a straightforward process.
 Since Bevy records and interprets input data using [`Messages`], it only interacts with a small part of the various [control flow] tools that Bevy provides.
 This page is will compare using input data in your systems with other tools that Bevy provides, along with highlighting some patterns to avoid if possible.